PySimpleGUI/PySimpleGUI/readme.md

 **Use this solution for your Pi projects** that don't have anything connected in terms of input devices or display.
 Run your Pi in "headless" mode and then access it via the Web interface.
 This allows you to easily access and make changes to your Pi without having to hook up anything to it.

-****It's not really meant to "serve up web pages"****, although with enough work, you could "lay out" a webpage.
-I would think of it more as a mock-up than a functional web page.
-If you manage to get your application hosted somewhere and use PySimpleGUIWeb as the frontend, please log an Issue with the information!!
-I'm sure others would love to hear your experiences.

-Instead of a Web Page, PySimpleGUIWeb meant to be a ***GUI***. ***A programs's front end***.
-When you have a Python system that has no keyboard and no display, but you want to interact with it using a GUI, then PySimpleGUIWeb is perfect for this.
-This is how it is best used.
+****It's not meant to "serve up web pages"****

+PySimpleGUIWeb is first and foremost a **GUI**, a program's front-end.
+It is designed to have a single user connect and interact with the **GUI**.

+If more than 1 person connects at a time, then both users will see the exact same stuff and will be interacting with the program as if a single user was using it.

 ## Source code compatibility

-Your source code is completely portable from one platform to another by simply changing the import statement.
-That's the GOAL and is OFTEN the case.
-I've been stunned how many times thins works.
-Seeing your code run on tkinter, then change the import to `import  PySimpleGUIWeb as sg` and instead of a tkinter window, up pops Chrome with your window running in there instead.
+In theory, your source code is completely portable from one platform to another by simply changing the import statement.
+That's the GOAL and suprisingly many times this 1-line change works.
+Seeing your code run on tkinter, then change the import to `import  PySimpleGUIWeb as sg` and instead of a tkinter window, up pops your default browser with your window running on it is an incredible feeling.

-But, caution is advised.
-As you've read already, some ports are further along than others.
+But, ***caution is advised.***  As you've read already, some ports are further along than others.
 That means when you move from one port to another, some features may not work.
 There also may be some alignment tweaks if you have an application that precisely aligns Elements.

 What does this mean, assuming it works?
 It means it takes a trivial amount of effort to move across GUI Frameworks.
 Don't like the way your GUI looks on tkinter?
 No problem, change over to try PySimpleGUIQt.
 Made a nice desktop app but want to bring it to the web too?
 Again, no problem, use PySimpleGUIWeb.